 CC: It’s got to be the first one.
 In August 1995, I made 500 buttons for Guided By Voices—one of my favorite bands.
 The first time I ever saw Guided By Voices, they played a three-hour show [in Bloomington, Ind.] at Second Story [a now-shuttered music venue].

 Button Businesswoman appeared in the Original section of the Winter 2019 issue of the IU Alumni Magazine, a magazine for members of the IU Alumni Association.
-To view the current and past issues of the IUAM, visit MyIU.org.
+View current and past issues of the IUAM.